paul-green-stone/CdD/README.md

 ```C
 Dict_t Dict_new(size_t size, void (*print)(void* data), void (*destroy)(void* data), int (*save_data)(void* data, FILE* file), int (*load_data)(void** data, FILE* file))
 ```

+##### Parameters

+- `size` - The initial capacity of the dictionary

+- `print` - A function pointer to a user-defined function responsible for printing the values stored in the dictionary

+- `destroy` - A function pointer to a user-defined function that handles the destruction and deallocation of values stored in the dictionary

+- `save_data` - A function pointer to a user-defined function that saves the values stored in the dictionary to a file

+- `load_data` - A function pointer to a user-defined function that loads values from a file into the dictionary

 ❗❗❗ **Important**: Passing a negative number to `size` will result in an overflow, as the value will be cast to `size_t`, leading to an extremely large positive number.
 This may cause issues when allocating memory for the dictionary, potentially causing the program to crash or behave unexpectedly.